jduckles/cowsay_container/README.md

 # Example:

 ```
-docker run -e messages="Some Messages For Cows" jduckles/cow
+docker run -e messages="Some Messages For 🐄🐮" jduckles/cow
 ```